nomike/nomikes_python_challenges/chapters/2/2.1/index.md

 As you can see in the example above, the python interpreter prints some information to the screen first.
 It tells you that it's Python, which version of it and a couple of other things which are not important right now.

 It tells you how to get help, the copyright message and so on.
-And then it waits for you to enter comands by displaying a prompt.
+And then it waits for you to enter commands by displaying a prompt.

 That prompt is the same concept as with your shell but instead of `nomike@max:~$` it simply is `>>>`.